Vinyet/survey-tracker/README.md

 ## DEFINITION

-The Survey Tracker app connects to relevant Excel files stored in Microsoft OneDrive to document and track the status of academic surveys.
-It can also connect to Power BI to retrieve data on which surveys are currently active and how many responses they have received.
+The Survey Tracker app connects to Excel files stored in Sharepoint via a registered Microsoft Azure application.
+The app has both read and write permissions.
+Its goal is to document and track the status of academic surveys: launch calendar, download calendar, ETL process, and Power BI publication status.

-FOLDERS

-/api: API helpers (Graph + Power BI REST calls later) /components: UI components
-/hooks: custom hooks for data fetching or date calculations /utils: date utils, constants, helper functions
-/data: source testing (json, connection to proxy...)

-## PAGES

-Toa add:

-Calendar/list by earliest date view
-Form to add/edit survey status
+The next step is to connect the Survey Tracker app to our Power BI Workspace via API to retrieve data on whether a given survey is currently available on the Power BI app that's available to stakeholders.

-## DEFINITION
+## OWNERSHIP

+&copy; Vinyet Escribano, 2025.
 All rights reserved.
-Do not use without permission.
+Usage is strictly limited to members of the EAE Barcelona Learning Analytics team.